matrix-org/matrix-spec-proposals/proposals/3030-jump-to-date.md

 `origin_server_ts` to make it easy to do a quick comparison to see if the `event_id` fetched is too far out of range to be useful for your use case.

-When an event can't be found, the endpoint throws a 404 `"errcode":"M_NOT_FOUND",` (example error message `"error":"Unable to find event from 1672531200000 in direction f"`).
+When an event can't be found in the given direction, the endpoint throws a 404 `"errcode":"M_NOT_FOUND",` (example error message `"error":"Unable to find event from 1672531200000 in direction f"`).

 In order to solve the problem where a remote federated homeserver does not have all of the history in a room and no suitably close event, we also add a server